 Social-Emotional Learning: A Whole-Child Approach

 Set in the residential community of Rockbrook Camp for Girls, in Brevard, NC, interns serve as cabin counselors and live with a small group of children serving as their teacher and leader, interacting with them continuously, and helping them navigate the social and emotional landscape of a small community.
 Interns have the opportunity to observe, research and apply techniques on a topic of their choice, such as emotional triggers, engaging with diversity, managing conflict, inter- and intra-personal interactions, and other cognitive milestones.

 The internship begins with a week-long, practitioner-focused training that introduces interns to a range of strategies for meeting the social and emotional needs of children, as well as what it means to be a cabin counselor at Rockbrook Camp.
-Interns devote their second, third, and forth program weeks to helping improve children’s self-awareness, self-management, social-awareness, and relationship skills.
+Interns devote their second, third, and fourth program weeks to helping improve children’s self-awareness, self-management, social-awareness, and relationship skills.
 Interns focus on an on-site case study in their fifth week, and spend their final program week preparing a formal presentation to peers and program leaders.

 Throughout the internship, interns meet weekly with on-site education directors and mentors to review their week’s work, discuss issues, and share ideas that will grow their developing identities as teachers.

 Internship Roles and Responsibilities